The agent ecosystem was broken.

 We were doing more work after getting an AI than before.
 That's not a tool.
 That's a delegation problem disguised as a product.

-So we stopped trying to extend what existed and started from scratch.
-Native Rust with full system access.
-An agent that doesn't stop at the file, but goes all the way to the running app, watches what breaks, and fixes it.
+So we stopped trying to extend what existed and built from scratch.
+An agent with full system access that doesn't stop at the file.
+It goes all the way to the running app, watches what breaks, and fixes it.

 That's ZeroSphere.